greut/iiif/README.md

 # iiif

-This is a fork @greut 's [iiif](https://github.com/greut/iiif) package that moves most of the processing logic in to discrete Go packages and defines source, derivative and graphics details in a JSON config file.
+This is a fork `greut`'s [iiif](https://github.com/greut/iiif) package that moves most of the processing logic in to discrete Go packages and defines source, derivative and graphics details in a JSON config file.
 There is also an additional caching layer for both source images and derivatives.

 _It mostly works but it still a work in progress._